-Sarah Bellum's Bakery & Workshop is a social enterprise bakery that supports adults with brain injury to return to work and life by baking delicious, hand-crafted cupcakes.
+Sarah Bellum's Bakery & Workshop is a social enterprise bakery that supports adults with acquired brain injury to return to work and life by baking delicious, hand-crafted cupcakes.
 Sarah Bellum's was founded by Dr. Rik Lemoncello, Professor of Speech-Language Pathology at Pacific University in Forest Grove, OR.
 As an avid self-taught baker and a clinician/researcher interested in supporting adults with brain injuries, he has dreamed of opening this bakery since earning his PhD at the University of Oregon in 2008.
 His vision has been to open a bakery staffed by adults with brain injury to support them in returning to work, play, and life!
 Through his involvement with the local (Portland, OR) brain injury community, and an award from Pacific University, this program was hatched in 2016.

 Sarah Bellum's Bakery & Workshop was founded in the summer of 2016.
 After a year of development, marketing, branding, and lots of research, we were ready to launch.
 In the summer of 2017, we began baking and selling once weekly.
 Four bakers with brain injury each made several dozen cupcakes, including preparation, baking, and decorating, at a commercial rental kitchen in downtown Portland.
 The bakers then took their product to the OHSU Farmer's Market at the Oregon Health Sciences University in Portland to sell them on Tuesdays in June, July, and August.
 Each baker was coached by a graduate student in the Pacific University speech-language pathology master's program while Dr. Lemoncello supervised the graduate students and managed the program.